Shonsama/IRS-PM-2022-08-22-ISY5001-GRP13-IntelligentShippingRecmmendationSystem/ProjectReport/userGuide.md

    npm run dev
    ````
 3. Create a new conda environment with python 3.8
-4. Activate your conda environment and install the below packages: flask
+4. Activate your conda environment and install the below packages: flask, jieba
 5. run app.py in /back file in spider
 6. open http://127.0.0.1:3000 and start use